Representation & Cultural Memory

 An example of such practices is the representation of fandom, as in belonging to and supporting a football club.
 In the context of a football event, the group of people gathering at the stadium, or sitting in a pub with a pint to watch the match on TV, wearing a t-shirt depicting red and white stripes (signifier) shows the wearers’ support (signified) for the football club whose colors are also red and white and whose players are kitted out in the same colors.
 Wearing the replica shirt represents their support of the club whose team is playing.
 As football fans, the shirt colors represent the team and wearing the team’s colors represents their fandom and belonging to the club.

 Such everyday practices of representation are further complicated by representations in the media.
 For a long time, events involving football fans were only represented on the news when violent or dangerous behavior was involved.
-Here, the football fan was mainly represented as a young, alienated and aggresive male.
+Here, the football fan was mainly represented as a young, alienated and aggressive male.
 When such depictions were taken as representative, government policies and policing strategies were targeted towards precisely these figures.
-Current productions like Sunderland ’til I Die (Netfilx, 2018-2020) show a more diverse fan structure with strong roots in the local community.
+Current productions like Sunderland ’til I Die (Netflix, 2018-2020) or Welcome to Wrexham (FX, 2022-) show a more diverse fan structure with strong roots in the local community.
 We can now ask: who has the power to represent football fans in the media?
 In whose interest is it to present fans in certain ways?
 Do different media (public TV, streaming, social media) produce different representations?
 How do different representations, fictional or not, constitute the subject?
 Which discourses determine the representation of fans?
 Which media technologies influence their representation?

 Cultural Memory as Cultural Representations of the Past